mtth/rest-iterable/README.md

 + `cb(err, elem)` {Function}

 Retrieve previous element.
-Will be `null` if end of iterable.
+Will be `null` if beginning of iterable.

 Quickstart